Corporate architecture: Principles and strategies

 The design of corporate firms is a factor of an organisation’s corporate visual identity (CVI).
-A CVI’s main purpose is to make the firm recognisable, so making any changes takes significant time and investment.
+A CVI’s main purpose is to make the firm recognisable, therefore making changes can take significant time and investment.
 Frequently, these changes occur because of business strategy shifts, mergers, acquisitions and other large-scale events.
-When companies have good reputations, this shift usually happens slowly.
+It is said when companies have good reputations, this shift usually happens slowly.
 Key aspects put forth by van den Bosch et al. of how CVI affects firms are visibility, distinctiveness, authenticity, transparency and consistency.

 Research suggests that certain architectural styles are associated with a specific corporate image or brand personality.
 Two main styles identified are functionalist (focusing on simple and rational forms which are purely for function) and experiential architecture (complex and eclectic forms which serve as creative expression).
 Additionally, two brand personality traits: competence and excitement, are explored, with each trait seen as opposites on a spectrum.
 It was generally found that experiential architecture designs were more associated with an exciting brand, whereas functionalist design was perceived as more of a competent brand.
 Corporate buildings that were considered as moderate versions of either style, situated closer to the centre point of the spectrum, were positively described as natural and harmonious.
 The researchers recommend that managers should ask for a particular architectural style once a desired corporate image is decided upon.

 A common philosophy used when designing corporate buildings in the Pan-Pacific region is feng shui.
 It is a traditional Chinese architectural theory which involves the construction of a physical space that is deemed as harmonious.
 According to a Taiwanese survey 70% of the countries’ firms believe that feng shui can generate good fortune in business and pay for feng shui related consultation on design and construction projects.
 As this philosophy affects the construction of corporate spaces, whether a building is seen to have a good feng shui design can affect the image of the company in the eyes of stakeholders who believe in the theory.
 An example is Hong Kong’s Bank of China Tower, the design of which has caused controversy due to its facade of linked triangle shapes that considered to be “bad feng shui”.